MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Join-MgDriveListContentTypeWithHubSite.md

 Associate a published content type\]\[contentType\] present in a content type hub with a list of hub sites.
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Join-MgBetaDriveListContentTypeWithHubSite](/powershell/module/Microsoft.Graph.Beta.Files/Join-MgBetaDriveListContentTypeWithHubSite?view=graph-powershell-beta)

 ## SYNTAX

 ### AssociateExpanded (Default)